s2t2/s2t2.github.io/_posts/2015-07-05-how-to-deploy-a-rails-app-to-aws-ec2.md

 ---
 layout: post
-title:  "How to deploy a Ruby on Rails app to an AWS EC2 production server"
+title:  "How to deploy a Ruby on Rails app to AWS EC2"
 author: MJ Rossetti
 categories: process-documentation
 tags: none